openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 * Proxy Password - This is only required if your proxy requires username/password authentication.

-## Searching EQUELLA
+## Searching openEQUELLA
-EMU allows you to search EQUELLA in all the ways you can query for items in EQUELLA plus some additional ways.
+EMU allows you to search openEQUELLA in all the ways you can query for items in openEQUELLA plus some additional ways.
 ### Writing a Search Query
 Queries are specified on EMU’s Search tab.
 #### Freetext Query
-The freetext query conducts the same query as a basic text search in EQUELLA.
-Any schema fields in EQUELLA configured for freetext indexing plus textual attachments will be included in the search.
+The freetext query conducts the same query as a basic text search in openEQUELLA.
+Any schema fields in openEQUELLA configured for freetext indexing plus textual attachments will be included in the search.

 The query can contain simple keywords, phrases (using double quotes, e.g. "Australian animals"), boolean phrases and wildcards (* or ?), e.g. ''cats AND dog*'' will only match items that contain ''cats'' and any word beginning with ''dog''.

-The full syntax for a freetext query is documented in EQUELLA under the “More searching help and features...” link under the basic search edit box.
+The full syntax for a freetext query is documented in openEQUELLA under the “More searching help and features...” link under the basic search edit box.

 #### XML Query
-An XML query allows you to query on specific schema fields in EQUELLA that have been configured to be indexed for Power Searches.
+An XML query allows you to query on specific schema fields in openEQUELLA that have been configured to be indexed for Power Searches.
 For those familiar with database queries, an XML Query is very similar to the WHERE clause of an SQL query.
 ###### Simple XML Query
 At a minimum, an XML Query must start with a “WHERE” keyword and followed by an XPath, a comparison operator and a comparison value:
 ```